-The foundation of any healthy spine and body begins with breathing properly.
-Many of us respire with our chest (creating tight traps and shoulder muscles), while not engage our abdomen (causing weakened and deconditioned core muscles).
-This exercise will teach you the proper way to engage your diaphragm while breathing to accelerate the recovery from current injuries while also preventing future ones.
+The foundation of any healthy spine and body begins with breathing correctly.
+Many of us respire with our chest (creating tight traps and shoulder muscles that PULL the lung field upward) while not engaging our abdomen (causing weakened and deconditioned core muscles).
+90 90 Breathing is a great exercise that will teach you how to properly engage your diaphragm while breathing to accelerate recovery from current injuries while preventing future ones.

 - Begin on your back in a face-up position with your butt about 18 inches from the wall